itsroops/Biomedical_Data_Science_and_AI/README.md

+# Biomedical Data Science and AI

-# This repository contains solutions to the excercises in the Biomedical Data Science and AI coursework.
+This repository contains solutions to the excercises in the Biomedical Data Science and AI coursework.